piranha/solovyov.net/src/blog/2020/inheritance.md

 ### Pain-oriented coding

 Some ten years ago I wrote [a library](https://github.com/piranha/nomad/) to handle db migrations.
 It was an automation of a process we had at a company I worked at the time.
 I wrote it in my evenings - it is not an example of code written in haste.
-I knew pretty well the use case, had an image of what I wanted in my head and nobody was behind my shoulder telling to speed up.
+Use case was quite familiar to me, I had an image of what I wanted in my head and nobody was behind my shoulder telling to speed up.
 It's an open source application written to be a good code.

 Three years ago I looked at one of the places and couldn't figure out where does `self.connection` come from: